Langston Hughes: Education

 Hughes had a very poor relationship with his father, whom he seldom saw when a child.
 He lived briefly with his father in Mexico in 1919.
 Upon graduating from high school in June 1920, Hughes returned to Mexico to live with his father, hoping to convince him to support his plan to attend Columbia University.
 Hughes later said that, prior to arriving in Mexico, "I had been thinking about my father and his strange dislike of his own people.
 I didn't understand it, because I was a Negro, and I liked Negroes very much."
 His father had hoped Hughes would choose to study at a university abroad and train for a career in engineering.
 He was willing to provide financial assistance to his son on these grounds, but did not support his desire to be a writer.
 Eventually, Hughes and his father came to a compromise: Hughes would study engineering, so long as he could attend Columbia.
-His tuition provided, Hughes left his father after more than a year.
+His tuition provided, Hughes left his father after more than a year and enrolled at Columbia University in September 1921.

 While at Columbia in 1921, Hughes managed to maintain a B+ grade average.
 He published poetry in the Columbia Daily Spectator under a pen name.
-He left in 1922 because of racial prejudice among students and teachers.
-He was denied a room on campus because he was black.
+Hughes preferred to visit Broadway productions and attend lectures at the Rand School, leading to him dropping out of Columbia in 1922.
+Additionally, he had suffered racial prejudice among students and teachers.
+He was denied a room on campus because he was Black.
 Eventually he settled in Hartley Hall, but he still suffered from racism among his classmates, who seemed hostile to anyone who did not fit into a WASP category.
 He was attracted more to the African-American people and neighborhood of Harlem than to his studies, but he continued writing poetry.
-Harlem was a center of vibrant cultural life.